 - Index tabs

 (Most of these prices are depicted from Staples.com)

 I usually have a large binder to organize the majority of my coupons and then a small coupon holder for an on the fly couponing trip.
-My binder consists of all my inserts, printable and store coupons.
-Then there is a zipper pouch for all my necessities like a pair of scissors, small stapler, plain notepaper, and a pen.
-The binder that would be best to use is a zip-up binder, coupons as they grow can become bulky so you will need to use something that will handle the weight and contain them.
+My binder consists of all my inserts, printable, and store coupons.
+Then there is a zipper pouch for all my necessities like a pair of scissors, a small stapler, plain notepaper, and a pen.
+The binder that would be best to use is a zip-up binder, coupons, as they grow, can become bulky so you will need to use something that will handle the weight and contain them.
 My store coupons are separate from my manufacturer’s coupons.
 I don’t feel as though I should have a directory because the divider tabs are labeled by category, plus I will be the main person using it.
-If you want to put a directory you can, if its how you would like it go ahead!
+If you want to put a directory you can, if it’s how you would like it to go ahead!

 Here are some of the categories you might want to consider:

 Let’s start organizing!

 Once you gather your supply, place the categorized dividers on the baseball card sleeves its time to cut and fill.
 I grabbed this technique from friends and from watching other extreme couponing influencers.